Module dependency diagrams

 Manage module dependencies diagram

-IntelliJ IDEA lets you manage your diagram performing basic diagram actions such as jumping to the source code, finding usages, etc.
+IntelliJ IDEA lets you manage your diagram performing basic diagram actions such as jumping to the source code, finding usages, and so on.

 Check the following useful actions:

-- You can quickly locate a module or a library if you have too many items in your graph - press Ctrl+F and from the list that opens, select the element you're looking for.
+You can quickly locate a module or a library if you have too many items in your graph - press Control+F and from the list that opens, select the element you're looking for.

-- You can view usages of the diagram element in the project files - select the desired element and press Ctrl+Alt+F7.
+You can view usages of the diagram element in the project files – select the desired element and press Control+Alt+F7.